forcedotcom/salesforcedx-vscode/packages/salesforcedx-webview-ui/README.md

 1. This should open your default web browser to the main page.
 1. Navigate to an entry point of your choice.

-As you make edits, the web page should also refresh.
+As you make edits, the web page should also refresh automatically.
+If there are errors, you can see them in the Output panel in VS Code.

 ### Debugging

-You can use the Chrome Developer with React Developer Tools to debug.
+You can use the Chrome Developer with [React Developer Tools](https://github.com/facebook/react-devtools) to debug.
 The in-memory web server automatically includes the necessary source maps.

 ## Bundling the UI into VS Code